arkency/posts/posts/2016-02-09-where-and-why-im-still-using-rails.md

 ## The future of Rails

 I see a bright future for Rails.
 The Rails 5 release is controversial to many, mainly due to [ActionCable](https://github.com/rails/actioncable).
-I'm not critizing it.
+I'm not criticizing it.
 Without going into details of the ActionCable infrastructure (there are parts worth some critique), the whole idea is making Rails even more attractive for the typical backend+frontend setups.
 You will be able to do cooler things faster.

 Rails is a cool marketing product for many programmers.
 Yes, we live in times, where frameworks are products and require marketing.